4 of the Best Website Translation Plugins (+ Features You Need)

 You can pick where on your site you want your language button—in the menu, as a widget, or somewhere else.

-Back at your Weglot account, you can also exclude which parts of your website get translated, even being as granular as excluding blocks on a page.
+Back in your Weglot account, you can also exclude which parts of your website get translated, even being as granular as excluding blocks on a page.

 And finally, you can engage “Auto Switch.”
 This means your site will automatically redirect visitors based on their browser language.